|

 Tooker Gomberg memorial library.
 Eventually, these should be transferred

 to Betacam (the industry standard for archiving.)
+During this

 process, rough logs are being created for ultimate use in scripting the